 Vibe's operations are seasonal and are generally impacted by weather conditions.
-Specifically, higher revenue is generally realized in the warmer summer months of April through September due to increased outdoor activity by recreational adult-use cannabis customers, various cannabis festivals and holidays.
+Specifically, higher revenue is usually realized in the warmer summer months of April through September due to increased outdoor activity by recreational adult-use cannabis customers, along with various cannabis festivals and holidays.
 Conversely, the winter months of October to March can see a decrease in revenue arising from the harvest of cannabis plants by individual cannabis users as California law allows an individual over 21 years of age to harvest up to six plants annually for personal use.
 The harvest for these individual users typically occurs from October to December each year.
-The Company's sales volumes have decreased when compared to the 2019 third quarter's sales by approximately \$111,000 however, gross margins in the fourth quarter of 2019 decreased due to competitive market pressures.

 Alpine Cultivation has a nursery, cultivation and production site occupying two buildings owned by the Company.
-The Company's current annual cultivation volume totals approximately 230,000 grams and is housed in approximately 5,600 square feet of indoor space (including curing/drying and packaging operations The gross margin reported by Alpine Cultivation includes all variable direct growing costs and related supplies and distribution fees in addition to costs fixed costs associated with cultivation and manufacturing personnel and facility-related costs.
-The Alpine Cultivation operations are currently operating at a loss on a gross margin basis primarily due to the existing scale of the operations, the quality of prior infrastructure and timing with respect to the receipt of approvals to commence operations.
-In addition, Alpine Cultivation revenue was impacted by growth cycles and the timing of plant harvests.
-Alpine Cultivation realized lower revenue in the three months ended December 31, 2019 due to the timing of the harvest in the quarter.
+The Company's current annual cultivation volume totals approximately 230,000 grams and is housed in approximately 5,600 square feet of indoor space (including curing/drying and packaging operations).
+The gross margin reported by Alpine Cultivation includes all variable direct growing costs and related supplies and distribution fees in addition to costs that pertain to fixed costs associated with cultivation and manufacturing personnel and facility-related costs.
+The Alpine Cultivation operations are currently operating at a loss on a gross margin basis primarily due to the existing scale of the operations, the quality of prior infrastructure and timing of approvals to commence operations.
+In addition, Alpine Cultivation revenue was impacted by growth cycles, the timing of plant harvests and internal transfers of product.
+Management is closely monitoring the Alpine cultivation operations with the intent of having the division profitable in the fourth quarter.
+In addition, the NGEV cultivation assets, as previously discussed, will add to the cultivation operation profitability.